Fade (audio engineering): Crossfading

+Velocity-based crossfading may be available in samplers.
+These types of crossfades, based on note velocity, allow two or more samples to be assigned to one note or range of notes.
+The samples represent the timbre of the sampled instrument at loud and soft levels.

-A crossfade can either be used between two unrelated pieces of music or between two sounds that are similar; in both of these cases, one would like the sound to be one continuous sound without any bumps.
-When applying a crossfade between two very different pieces of music (relating to both tone and pitch), one could simply use a crossfade between the two pieces, make a few minor adjustments.
-This is because the two sounds are different from one another.
-In the case of a crossfade between two sounds, that are similar, phase-cancellation can become an issue.
-The two sounds that are crossfaded should be brought into comparison with one another.
-If both sounds are moving upward they will have a cumulative effect - when added together, this is what one wants.
-What is not desirable is when both sounds are moving in a different direction, since this can lead to cancelations.
-This leads to no sound on areas where the amplitudes cancel out one another; there will thus be silence in the middle of the crossfade.
-This occurrence is rare though since the parameters have to be the same.
-Commonly a crossfade will result in a gradual reduction in the amount of the sample whose pitch is lower, and an increase will be found on the pitch that is higher.
+A crossfade can either be used between two unrelated pieces of music or between two sounds that are similar; in both of these cases, one would like the sound to be one continuous sound without noticeable dips or bumps in volume.
+A crossfade between two very different pieces of music does not present particular challenges.
+In the case of a crossfade between two sounds, that are similar, phase-cancellation can become an issue; in an extreme case there will potentially be silence in the middle of the crossfade.
+More commonly, a crossfade will result in a gradual reduction in the amount of the sample whose pitch is lower, and an increase will be found on the pitch that is higher.
 The longer a crossfade, the more likely a problem will occur.
-One also does not want the effect of the crossfade to be very prominent in the middle of the notes, since if different notes are between the edit point there will be a time when both of the sounds can be heard simultaneously.
-This overlapping is not expected from a normal singing voice, no reference to Overtone singing.
+One also does not want the effect of the crossfade to be very prominent in the middle of the notes, since if different notes are between the edit point, there will be a time when both of the sounds can be heard simultaneously.

-Crossfades can either be applied to a piece of music in real time, or it can be pre-calculated.

-Grandmaster Flash has been credited with the invention of the first crossfade by sourcing parts from a junkyard in the Bronx.
+While DJ pioneers such as Francis Grasso had used basic faders to transition between two records as far back as the late 1960s, they typically had separate faders for each channel.
+Grandmaster Flash is often credited with the invention of the first crossfader by sourcing parts from a junkyard in the Bronx.
 It was initially an on/off toggle switch from an old microphone that he transformed into a left/right switch which allowed him to switch from one turntable to another, thereby avoiding a break in the music.
-However the earliest commercial documented example was designed by Richard Wadman, one of the founders of the British company Citronic.
-It was called the model SMP101, made about 1977, and had a crossfader that doubled as a L/R balance control or a crossfade between two inputs.
+However, the earliest documented commercial example was designed by Richard Wadman, one of the founders of the British company Citronic.
+The model SMP101 mixer, made about 1977, had a crossfader that doubled as a L/R balance control or a crossfade between two inputs.